-preparing the financial statements, the directors are responsible for assessing the company's ability to prince as a going concern, disclosing, as applicable, matters related to going concern and using the going particle basis of accounting unless the directors either intend to liquidate the company or to cease operations, or realistic alternative but to do so.
+In preparing the financial statements, the directors are responsible for assessing the company's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the directors either intend to liquidate the company or to cease operations, or have no realistic alternative but to do so.

-Auditor's responsibilities for the audit of the Financial Statements considered material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our prince.
+Auditor's Responsibilities for the Audit of the Financial Statements

+Our objectives are to obtain reasonable assurance about whether the financial statements as a whole are free from material misstatement, whether due to fraud or error, and to issue an auditor's report that includes our opinion.
 Reasonable assurance is a high level of assurance, but is not a guarantee that an audit conducted in accordance with International Standards on Auditing will always detect a material misstatement when it exists.
-It is a statements can arise from fraud or error and are considered material if, individually or in the aggregate, they accordance with International Standards on Auditing will always detect a material misstatement when it exists.
-It is a statement or influence the economic decisions of users taken on the basis of these financial statements.
+Misstatements can arise from fraud or error and are considered material if, individually or in the aggregate, they could reasonably be expected to influence the economic decisions of users taken on the basis of these financial statements.